Skip to content

 Place an AGENTS.md file in your project root (or ~/.config/smelt/AGENTS.md for global instructions).
 Its contents are automatically appended to the system prompt for every conversation in that directory.

 Use it for project conventions, coding standards, or any persistent context the agent should know.
+Keeping this in a file means the rules travel with the repo: a new teammate clones the project and the agent already knows the naming conventions, test patterns, and architectural constraints.
 Disable with --no-system-prompt.